 The Mission Committee works with and through the Moderator, Mission and Training Officer and Children and Youth Development Officer to provide or encourage training and development for ordained and lay people; organise and support activities for, and work with, children and young people; and encourage mission and outreach activities to be undertaken primarily by local churches in their own towns or villages.
-The Synod is also undertaking directly a five-year Pioneer Ministry experiment with primary emphasis on reaching out to people in the newly redeveloped Ipswich Waterfront area.
-During 2014 a second Pioneer Ministry project began on an ecumenical basis on a new housing estate at St. Neots.
-Through the Faith in Action subcommittee of the Mission Committee, the Synod and local churches are made aware of need and injustice locally, nationally and internationally and challenged to respond in ways which make a difference.
+The Synod has established a Pioneer Fund (funded from property sales) for the purpose of supporting major new mission activities and in this connection is currently supporting an ecumenical Pioneer Ministry project on a new housing estate at St. Neot's.
+Through the Faith in Action group of the Mission Committee, the Synod and local churches are made aware of need and injustice locally, nationally and internationally and challenged to respond in ways which make a difference.